-An unplanned potential COVID-19 illness visit and unplanned potential COVID-19 convalescent visit are required at any time between Visit 1 (Vaccination 1) and Visit 10 (24-month follow-up visit) that COVID-19 is suspected.
+An unplanned potential COVID-19 illness visit is required at any time between Visit 1 (Vaccination 1) and Visit 10 (24-month follow-up visit) that COVID-19 is suspected.
+Prior to protocol amendment 16, a COVID-19 convalescent visit was required 28 to 35 days after each potential COVID-19 illness visit.
+Sufficient data have now been accrued from these visits, so the requirement has been removed from the protocol.